tpaternina/tpaternina.github.io/_posts/2021-01-22-learning-javascript.md

 Arrow functions [have several limitations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
 For the moment, I know I cannot write arrow functions with the `function` statement.
 I am currently using them when assigning a function or when I need an anonymous function (for instance, to iterate through an array).

-Coming from the Python universe, I felt surprised (and at times *overwhelmed*) with the number of function variants in Javascript.
+Coming from the Python universe, I felt surprised (and at times *overwhelmed*) with the number of function variants in JavaScript.
 In Python I only used the `fun` statement for named functions, and the `lambda` statement for anonymous functions.
-In Javascript, three variations, each with specific syntax (which varied also for arrow functions depending on the number of arguments and lines of code), felt like a lot.
+In JavaScript, three variations, each with specific syntax (which varied also for arrow functions depending on the number of arguments and lines of code), felt like a lot.
 But I guess it's just a matter of habit and knowing in which context each of them should be used.

 ## Closing remarks

 Although getting used to writing functions and declaring variables required some time, I must admit that I advanced quickly through the quizzes and projects of these sections.
-Indeed, Javascript has a syntax that I wasn't familiar wit.
+Indeed, JavaScript has a syntax that I wasn't familiar wit.
 But as is usual with programming courses, the introductory sections covered basic programming concepts that I was already aware of.

 I was wrong to think the following sections would be as breezy.
 In the following post I will be talking about how I dealt with Objects, and I will be ranting about functions again.